Voting by mail in Wyandotte County

 Am I eligible to vote by mail?

 Yes!
-If you're registered to vote in Wyandotte County, then you are eligible to vote by mail.
-The only requirement is that you complete and submit a one-page application (PDF) for every election in which you want to vote by mail.
+All registered voters are eligible to vote by mail.
+Complete and submit a one-page application (PDF) for every election in which you want to vote by mail.
+That’s one application for each election.

 How does voting by mail work?

-To vote your ballot, mark your choices by completely filling in the circles next to your preferred candidate's name or ballot choice.
-There are instructions printed on the ballot to help you with this process.
-If you make a mistake, don't worry.
-Simply contact our office to request a replacement ballot.
+To vote your ballot, mark your choices by completely filling in the oval to the left of your choice of candidate or answer to a question.
+There are instructions printed on the ballot to help you.
+If you make a mistake or damage your ballot, please contact us.
+We will send you a replacement ballot.

 When you have finished marking your ballot, place it in the provided return envelope.